Optimal and Differentially Private Data Acquisition: Central and Local Mechanisms: Differential privacy and platform's estimation problem

 Let $\bm{\diff} = (\diff_i)_{i=1}^n \in \mathbb{R}_{+}^n$.
 An algorithm $\matA: \matX^n \to \R$ is $(\diff_i)_{i=1}^n$-locally differentially private if it takes $(\matC_i({x}_i))_{i=1}^n$ as input (as opposed to $({x}_i)_{i=1}^n$ itself), where $\matC_i$ is an $\diff_i$-locally differentially private channel. \end{definition}

-It is worth noting that an $(\diff_i)_{i=1}^n$-locally differentially private algorithm is $(\diff_i)_{i=1}^n$-centrally differentially private according to Definition \ref{definition:central_DP} as well (see \citet[Observation 12.1]{dwork2014algorithmic}.)
+It is worth noting that an $(\diff_i)_{i=1}^n$-locally differentially private algorithm is $(\diff_i)_{i=1}^n$-centrally differentially private according to Definition \ref{definition:central_DP} as well (see Observation 12.1 in \cite{dwork2014algorithmic}.)
 Figure \ref{fig:central_alg} and \ref{fig:local_alg} depict central and local differential privacy architectures, respectively.

+A point worth mentioning is that in the local privacy setting, the data is privatized directly on the user side, giving users control over its implementation.
+Unlike the central setting, the local setting does not rely on the platform credibly delivering the promised privacy level.

 In both central and local cases, the basic mechanism to ensure privacy is adding \textit{fine-tuned noise}.
 As we establish next, a Laplace mechanism which adds a zero-mean Laplace noise to the variable of interest is optimal, and therefore we adopt this throughout (we make the optimality statement precise in this section).
 Recall that the density of a mean-zero (one-dimensional) Laplace distribution with parameter $\eta$, denoted by $\Lap(\eta)$, is given by